Tianyue-Zhao/tianyue-zhao.github.io/_posts/2020-01-17-Adversarial-Training-And-Neural-Network-Traversal.md

 With adversarial training, we still need the image to adhere to the original label, and so we must limit by how much we can manipulate the image.
 In this post, this is done with an L2 norm, along with [Projected Gradient Descent](http://niaohe.ise.illinois.edu/IE598_2016/pdf/IE598-lecture10-projected%20gradient%20descent.pdf).
 In short, PGD conducts a step of gradient descent without regard to the L2 constraint, and then projects the resulting example to the closest example that does satisfy the constraint.
 When conducting traversal, no such constraint is necessary.

 ## Results
 **In large, the robust network displayed much better performance, and traversal is nearly realistic in some examples.
 However, performance is inconsistent, and most examples still suffer from large amounts of noise.
-There is still a long way to go.**
+There is still a long way to go.**Traversal does not make for any applications in MNIST, yet the performance of traversal should generalize well to other networks, such as COCO classification, on which traversal could offer many real-world uses.

 <!--Video: L2 No. 13, 5 to 0    Non-adversarial No. 14, 5 to 0-->
 <div class="side-by-side">